HIV-1 p24, His

 HIV-2 gag Recombinant

-Recombinant HIV-2 gag produced in E. coli containing a total of 231 amino acids and having a Mw of 24kDa.
-Recombinant HIV-2 gag may appear as a dimer on SDS-PAGE gel and is purified by proprietary chromatographic technique.
+Recombinant HIV-2 gag protein, expressed in E. coli, consists of 231 amino acids with a molecular weight of 24kDa.
+This protein may appear as a dimer on SDS-PAGE gels.
+It is purified using a proprietary chromatographic method and has a purity greater than 90% as determined by 10% SDS-PAGE (Coomassie staining).

 Shipped with Ice Packs